-Wooden Spoon the 'last thing you want' - Gatland
+Wooden Spoon 'the last thing you want' - Gatland

 "It's probably when a team is going well and playing with confidence and winning, it's the big moments you nail.

 "We're not miles away, but it's frustrating and it's hurting us.
+It's not the opposition hurting us, we're hurting ourselves.

 "We've got to keep working with the intensity we're trying to create in training so that our decision-making under pressure improves going forward."